 There are many man made wonders in the modern world, and America has it’s fair share.
 When it comes to bridges, however, there is only one that springs immediately to mind.
 That is, of course, San Francisco’s Golden Gate Bridge.

-previous to the bridge being constructed, the bay had been traversed by a number of ferry services, dating back as early as 1880’s.
-The now existing Golden Gate Bridge got its first serious proposal by an City Engineer by the name of James Wilkins.
-In an article posted in the San Francisco Bulletin in 1916, he gave his ideas for a bridge design costing 100 Million dollars and challenged his peers to submit more cost effective solutions.
+previous to the bridge being constructed, the bay had been traversed by a number of ferry services, dating back as early as the 1880s.
+The now existing Golden Gate Bridge got its first serious proposal by a City Engineer by the name of James Wilkins.
+In an article posted in the San Francisco Bulletin in 1916, he gave his ideas for a bridge design costing 100 Million dollars and challenged his peers to submit more cost-effective solutions.
 Joseph Strauss was an engineer that answered the thrown gauntlet with a design that he promised would only cost 17 million, featuring massive cantilevers on each side shore with a long suspension segment in the middle.
 The design went through revisions and the resulting product cost more than double the boastful initial quote, but many of Strauss’s ideas in the original sketches stayed intact straight through to the final plans.

 Once a record breaker and still a defining San Francisco landmark, the Golden Gate Bridge continues to be an engineering marvel and an epic inclusion to the San Francisco skyline.